okelada/MSFS-LOD-Maker/README.md

-# MSFS LOD Maker Addon
+# MSFS LOD Maker Blender Addon

-## Unofficial fork of Devinci's great MSFS LOD Maker Addon
+## Unofficial fork of Devinci's great MSFS LOD Maker Blender Addon
 I've adapted Devinci's code to my workflow

-- **Selection has changed**
+- **Selection mode has changed**
-  - Now there has to be a collection with name ending '\_LOD0N' (N being 0,1,2,3) selected in the outliner (highlighted row) or being the active layer (highlighted collection icon), alternatively any child ID will select their higher level parent lod collection, as long as both their names end with '\_LOD0N'.
+  - Now there has to be a collection with name ending '\_LOD0N' (N being 0,1,2,3) ***selected in the outliner*** (highlighted row) or being the ***active layer*** (highlighted collection icon), alternatively any child ID will select their higher level parent lod collection, as long as both their names properly end with '\_LOD0N'.
-  - The selected lod0 collection will be shown in the 'Generate Lods' button's caption.
+  - The selected lod0 collection will always be shown in the 'Generate Lods' button's caption.<br>
-  - Note that the requirement that the base lod0 collection must be suffixed '\_LOD00' stands.
+    >___Note that the requirement that the base lod0 collection must be suffixed '\_LOD00' stands.___

 - **Panels**
   - Generation parameters are now published almost exhaustively.
+  - Both decimation methods and parameters are now adjustable per lod level.
   - There is a results view with the generated vertices and polygons totals.
-  - Lod level collections exclusion from view can be managed from the results view.
+  - Lod level collections visibility (exclusion) can be managed from the results view.
+    >___Lod2 and lod3 are stripped of materials and in Blender, they must be visualized in solid shading mode with attributes as color.___

+    >___Excluded content might not show up in the multi-exporter if 'visible_only' is active.___
-  - Cleanup button has been added, this will remove everything generated.
+  - A 'Cleanup' button has been added, this will remove all generated lods but lod0.
 - **Generation**
-  - Initial duplication of lod1-3 collections is now based in a deep copy process similar to manual duplication in the outliner.
+  - Initial duplication of lod1-3 base collections is now based in a deep copy process similar to manual duplication in the outliner.
 This removes some limitations regarding nesting and parenting.
   - Exporting Asobo gizmos (collision boxes) and lights is supported.<br>
-    ___Note that Asobo gizmos must be parented to a mesh object in order for them to make it to the gltf, due to a limitation of the multi-exporter (at least with my setup).___
+    >___Note that Asobo gizmos, as opposite of lights, must be parented to a mesh object in order for them to make it to the gltf, at least with my setup.___

   - Minsizes can be calculated as per SDK published curves.
-  - <span style="color:red">**Warning:** </span>___your lod0 children will be renamed___<br>
+  - <span style="color:red">**Warning:** </span>___your lod0 children will be renamed, both nested collections and objects___<br>
     - Their names will be appended '\_LOD00'.<br>
     - Dot characters will be transformed to underscores.<br>
     - '\_NNN\_' can be inserted in some objects' names if the lodified name already exists somewhere else in the blendfile.<br>
+    >___Other than that, your lod0 contents shouldn't be affected but it's always advisable to keep a master copy of your work in a safe place.___

     This should enable the multi-exporter to work in both 'Collections' or 'Objects' mode.<br>

-  ___Note that even if this addon supports nested structures, the multi-exporter can have a hard time to group them properly.___
+    >___Note that even if this addon supports nested IDs, the multi-exporter can have a hard time to group them properly.<br>
+  if everything fails, you will have to enable or disable them appropiately and assign minsizes manually.<br>Resetting multi-exporter filters might help.
+  In general it's easier to work in 'collections' mode with your lod collections being direct children of the scene.___
+  - An optional token can be inserted in the middle of the children's names, to help the multi-exporter recognize lod groups.
+To revert this insertion, it must be manually removed from lod0 names.

 - **Decimation**
   - There are two decimation passes available, shrinkwrap being possible only in the first one.
-  - Both decimation methods and parameters are now adjustable per lod.
+  - Shrinkwrap will be post-processed via planar, collapse or subdivide decimation
   - The problem with shrinkwrap results having too dark vertex colors has been partially fixed, so some brightening capabilities have been removed.
-  - A "just cubes" nuclear option method has been added for testing purposes.
+  - A "just cubes" nuclear option method has been added mainly for testing purposes.

 <p>
 <br>